pwnjack/journal/_posts/2016-09-30-wordpress-theme-development-starting-point.md

 The best starting point to develop e a completely custom WordPress Theme is this: <a href="http://underscores.me/" target="_blank">Underscores</a> (or _S).

-It&#8217;s a skeleton template with some basic wordpress functionality integrations, ready to be worked on, to become your personal WP Theme.
+It's a skeleton template with some basic wordpress functionality integrations, ready to be worked on, to become your personal WP Theme.

 Enjoy your WP Development.
 Happy coding! 🙂